preactjs/wmr/docs/public/content/docs/index.md

 ---
 nav: 'Getting Started'
-title: 'Getting Started with WMR'
+title: 'Get Started with WMR'
 description: 'Get up and running with WMR in a few seconds.'
 ---

 You can run `npx wmr` in any directory to serve it, just like you would use a static file server.

 However, it's often useful to start with a bit of structure.
-You can create this yourself, or use our quickstart method.
+You can create this yourself, or use our [quickstart method](#quickstart).

 ## Quickstart _(recommended)_

 Create a new project in seconds using [create-wmr](https://npm.im/create-wmr).
-This tiny tool scaffolds a new project for you, with npm scripts for dev and prod builds, type checking and a simple demo application to start from.
+This tiny tool instantly scaffolds a new project for you, with npm scripts for development and production builds, convenient type checking and a simple demo application to start from.

 ```sh
 npm init wmr your-project-name